 (1993) Michael Jordan Scores 64 In A Loss To A Rookie Shaq (29pts 24rebs)

 On this day in history, January 16th of 1993, Michael “Air” Jordan attempted 49 field goals (60 shots total if you count free throws) in a single game.
 To put that number in perspective, when Kobe Bryant scored 81 points, he attempted 46 field goals and 66 total shots if you include his 20 free throw attempts.

-I’m not putting down MJ in anyway for taking so many shots in this OT game, I’m just saying 49 field goals is a lot.
-Since 1985, there’s only been five instances when a player attempted over 45.
-Of those five, three came from the hands of Kobe Bryant (including a game where he only made 17-of-47 shots) and the other guy besides Jordan on this short list is Chris Webber, who scored 51 with his 47 attempts.
+I’m not putting down MJ in any way for taking so many shots in this OT game, I’m just saying 49 field goals is a lot.
+Since 1985, there have only been five instances when a player attempted over 45.
+Of those five, three came from the hands of Kobe Bryant (including a game where he only made 17-of-47 shots) and the other guy beside Jordan on this short list is Chris Webber, who scored 51 with his 47 attempts.

 OT would see much of the same from the final minute of regulation.
 Turnovers and missed free throws by the Bulls and Nick Anderson coming through in the clutch for a Magic team that found redemption after losing to the Bulls in Orlando four days earlier.

 “We should be disappointed, we should be mad at ourselves for giving away this game, but not to the point where you start pointing fingers at teammates,” said Jordan as the majority of his teammates refused to comment.
 “We should evaluate what we did and make sure it doesn’t happen again.

 The funny thing about the “doesn’t happen again” statement is the Magic have a history of beating MJ and the Bulls when Mike has a great game.
 This was the third time Jordan scored 45+ against Orlando and the Bulls lost all three of those, including the infamous stolen jersey game.

 As mentioned, Jordan did finish with his second highest point total and most field goals ever but when asked about his personal accomplishments in the game, MJ didn’t even want to acknowledge it.